Activities for team building and games for your virtual team

 91. Cook-Off The Cook-Off

-Here's a team-building culinary experience that might end up in dessert or catastrophe — in a fun way.
-It takes imagination to make new dishes together and would involve someone to bring their team and leadership ability into motion.
+Here’s a team-building culinary experience that might end in dessert or catastrophe—in a fun way.
+Making new dishes together takes imagination and would involve someone bringing their team and leadership ability into motion.
 Choose a food group, split the team into smaller teams, and ask each team to whip up something tasty.
 Anything from ice cream to salad to pizza may be in that category.

 Can you add that funny twist?
 Choose a single item, such as maple syrup or Oreos, that all teams must use.
 Or, with the shape of their pasta, help each team become creative — you can make pizzas in almost any manner.